naitzabez/Voron-2.4-150mm/150mm build/readme.md

 <br><br></h3>

 ![alt text](https://i.imgur.com/YM9he0J.png)
-<i> Because the brackets for the electronics are mounted in the 2020 extrusions, you may "slide" the electronics into desired position. </i>
+<br><i> Because the brackets for the electronics are mounted in the 2020 extrusions, you may "slide" the electronics into desired position. </i>
 <br>
 <br>
 ![alt text](https://i.imgur.com/G3Pu75J.png)